Vanuatu entry requirements for Laos passport holders

 Frequently asked questions

 No. Vanuatu does not offer visa on arrival for Laos passport holders.
-You must obtain a visa before traveling.
+You must obtain an e-visa before traveling.

-Processing usually takes 2–4 weeks.
-Apply at least a month before your planned departure to avoid delays.
+Processing usually takes 2–4 business days.
+Apply at least a week before your planned departure to avoid delays.

 Extensions are possible but not guaranteed.
 You must apply at the Vanuatu Immigration Department in Port Vila before your current visa expires.
 Fees and processing times vary.